darchr/gem5art/docs/tutorial2.md

 ## Compiling the linux kernel

-Similar to getting gem5, you'll likely want to update the linux kernel.
-The current kernel is a long term support kernel.
-However, there may be bugfixes that need to be applied.

-In this tutorial, we want to experiment with different linux kernels to examine the state of gem5's ability to boot different linux kernels.
-The specific kernel versions we picked include: v5.2.3, v4.14.134, v4.9.186, and v4.4.186.

-Let's use an example of kernel v5.2.3 to see how to compile the kernel.
+In this tutorial, we will use linux kernel v5.2.3 with gem5 to run NAS parallel benchmarks.
 First, add a folder linux-configs to store linux kernel config files.
 The configuration files of interest are available [here](https://github.com/darchr/gem5art/blob/master/docs/linux-configs/).
 Then, we will get the linux source and checkout the required linux version (e.g. 5.2.3 in this case).